tahoe-lafs/tahoe-lafs/docs/backupdb.rst

 uploaded recently.

 This database lives in ``~/.tahoe/private/backupdb.sqlite``, and is a SQLite single-file database.
-It is used by the "tahoe backup" command.
-In the future, it will also be used by "tahoe mirror", and by "tahoe cp" when the ``--use-backupdb`` option is included.
+It is used by the "``tahoe backup``" command.
+In the future, it may optionally be used by other commands such as "``tahoe cp``".

 The purpose of this database is twofold: to manage the file-to-cap translation (the "upload" step) and the directory-to-cap translation (the